Student Supervision

 • Remo van der Heiden(2016 -2020) PhD research investigating human behavior in autonomous vehicles.
 Publicly defended on June 5 2020!
 [PhD thesis, press release ].

 • Justin Edwards (2018-2023) PhD student at University College Dublin (primary supervisor Dr. Ben Cowan).
-I am a member of Justin's "doctoral supervision panel", and in that role external supervisor and collaborator.
+I was a member of Justin's "doctoral supervision panel", and in that role external supervisor and collaborator.
 Justin studies interruptions in conversations (tying in with my research on understanding interruptions and multitasking).

 Post-doctoral researchers